EOP-OMB/payment-accuracy/website/pages/programs/sba-paycheck-protection-program-ppp-loan-forgiveness.md

     '
+  Unknown_Mitigations_Planned: Training
+  Unknown_Mitigations_Taken: Training
+  Unknown_Payments_Rate: 38.551947174482194
-  cyp8: In response to the FY 2023 PIIA Compliance Audit conducted by OIG, the SBA
+  Unknown_Why: In response to the FY 2023 PIIA Compliance Audit conducted by OIG,
-    separated PPP into three payment integrity reporting categories – PPP Approvals, PPP Forgiveness, and PPP Purchases, and subsequently initiated the improper payments review process shortly after.
+    the SBA separated PPP into three payment integrity reporting categories – PPP Approvals, PPP Forgiveness, and PPP Purchases, and subsequently initiated the improper payments review process shortly after.
 SBA generated the loan sample and requested supporting documentation from lenders.
 In many instances, PPP loans forgiveness requests were submitted via SBA’s forgiveness platform and, although the lenders and borrowers were required to retain supporting documentation, they were not required to submit that documentation to SBA.
 For several of the PPP loans reviewed as part of the forgiveness sample, lenders had to request documents from borrowers.
 SBA asked lenders to submit their documents as soon as possible.
     As a result of the compressed time between documentation requests and reporting improper payment rates, many borrowers and lenders were unable to provide complete documentation.
 Those PPP loans with documentation requests outstanding were categorized as “Unknown” payments since SBA did not have sufficient supporting documentation to make a determination as to whether the forgiveness payment was proper or improper.
+  Year: 2023
   overpayments:
     Address_Location: 0.0
     Contractor_Provider_Status: 0.0